 One day I hitchhiked from France to Indonesia.
 Only in Afghanistan I wasn’t able to hitchhike.
 Here’s the story of the border crossing between Iran and Afghanistan.
+It came after 2 months hitchhiking in Europe, one month in Turkey and the Caucasus, and almost 3 months hitchhiking in Iran.

 Hitchhiking from Mashhad to the border

 After waking up in Mashhad, the holiest city in Iran, I did what I do best : Walk to the main road, and start to hitch a ride.
 As always in Iran, it wasn’t long until someone stopped his car and asked me where I was going.
 Locals were quite surprised to hear my final destination, Afghanistan.
 Despite being so close, none of them had actually been there before.
-I changed car a few times befor arriving to the Dogharoon border.
+I changed car a few times before arriving to the Dogharoon border.
 To end my Iranian trip in a fitful fashion, the last of the 146 drivers who picked me up in these almost 3 months in Iran made a 40-kilometer detour to drop me at the border.

 Complications at the Iranian immigration post